tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

     # get the secret key for MinIO
     $ kubectl get secret <minio-secret-name> -n <your-namespace> -o jsonpath='{.data.secretkey}' | base64 -d

-Now you can create a notebook refer to :ref:`user-guide-notebooks` to upload data to MinIO bucket using MinIO parameters obtained before to update the MinIO parameters.
+Now you can create a notebook refer to :ref:`user-guide-notebooks`, then upload data to MinIO bucket in the notebook server.

 You need to install ``boto3`` dependency package in the notebook server created before, and run the follow python code to upload model files.